Delegation of Financial Signing Authority Policy

 2. Allowable Delegations of Financial Signing Authority

-(a) Authority, Accountability and Responsibility is conferred upon employees by the Ryerson Act, Ryerson Bylaws, a resolution of the Board, or as a result of the budget process.
+(a) Authority, Accountability and Responsibility is conferred upon employees by the Toronto Metropolitan University Act and Bylaws, a resolution of the Board, or as a result of the budget process.

 Authority and Responsibility can be delegated, but Accountability cannot.
 The accountability for the results and manner in which responsibilities and authority are discharged remains with the individual to whom the responsibility and authority was originally conferred.

 (b) All individuals delegated financial signing authority must be an employee of the University.
 Non-university personnel such as consultants, visiting professors, etc. cannot be assigned ANY approval authority.